muratk3n/thirdwave/en/README.md

 ---

-Why are some progs abandoning poor kids and siding with teachers (who are supposedly "working class")?
+I see some progs support teachers but not poor kids.
+Why is dat

 ---